AdaCore/spark2014/docs/ug/en/source/how_to_run_gnatprove.rst

 Manual Proof` in the menu.
 A pop-up window asks if the user wants to save the session.
 It is recommended to close it using the menu because it makes sure to close everything related to manual proof.
-A tutorial to the proof system can be found in :ref:`Manual Proof Using GPS`.
+A tutorial to the proof system can be found in :ref:`Manual Proof Using GNAT Studio`.

 List of Useful Transformations and Commands for Manual Proof
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""